 Enhancing post-trade transparency is ONLY the first step towards the (esma70-156-4305) original aspirations - "MiFID II/MiFIR introduced provisions to ensure that market data is available to market participants in an easily Accessible, Fair and Non-Discriminatory manner, to DECREASE the Average COST of the market data and to make data Available to a WIDER range of market participants".
-Latency gaps would determine how big a difference is in the demand of the CT.
-We further recommend the following:

-8. SYCHRONIZATION of both CT and Proprietary Products (PPs) and prohibit circumvention of SECURITY measures.
+The pursuit of a pre-trade tape should continue because latency gaps would determine how big a difference is in the demand of the CT.
+Requiring "transmitting or releasing data no sooner than to a CT" only describes one of the aspects of 'Fair, Reasonable and Not unreasonably Discriminatory' (FRAND).
+ESMA has full authority to mandate proper SECURITY protection over both CT and trading venues' PPs.
+Requiring SYCHRONIZATION of both CT and PP in accordance with an Atomic Clock and prohibits the circumvention of SECURITY measures.
+It eliminates the problem of where the CT data centre is located (Frankfurt, Zurich, Stockholm, Madrid, Bergamo).